-Only one init transaction is allowed after reset, and it must be the very first transaction.
-Using more than one init transaction after reset, or using an init transaction after a read or write transaction is undefined.
+Init transactions must be the very first transactions.
+Using init transactions after a read or write transaction is undefined.
+In the alternative design, init transactions should never be used to initialize more than one way.
 The staff tests will not test any undefined behavior.
 If you would like, you can "define" some of the undefined behavior if it facilitates your testing strategy.

-Figure 7 illustrates how we will be writing tests for this lab using various helper tasks which are defined in BlockingCacheFL_test.py.
+Figure 7 illustrates how we will be writing tests for this lab using various helper tasks which are defined in CacheFL\test.py.
 The req and resp Python helper functions will create a memory request message and the expected memory response message.
 We use the test field in response messages to test whether the memory request resulted in a hit or a miss.
 This specific example first uses an init transaction to initialize one word in the first cache line, before using a read transaction to read this same word.
 Note that the second transaction should be a hit and we set the second cacheresp message's test field to be one.
 For each test case we define a Python function that returns a list of request-response message pairs.
 The request messages and response messages will be passed to the test source and the test sink respectively.
 In Figure 7, lines 6-11 and lines 17-22 illustrate two test cases.
 We also provide you a helper function to load data into the test memory before running the test.
 It will allow you to test the cache refill path without involving the cache evict path.
 If you want to load data into the test memory before running the test, you can create a Python function that returns a list of address-data pairs and then the test function we provide will load it to the test memory before running the test.
-For example lines 26-31, load the test memory with two words of data at addresses 0x000000000 and 0x000000004 before running the read_miss_1word_msg test case.
+For example lines 26-31, load the test memory with two words of data at addresses 0x00000000 and 0x00000004 before running the read\miss\1word test case.

-Once you create a new test harness, you can add it to the test case table, as shown on lines 37-41 in Figure 7.
-A test case table has eight columns.
+Once you create a new test harness, you can add it to a test case table, as shown on lines 37-41 in Figure 7.
+A test case table has seven columns.
 The first column is the name of tests, the second one is the function that generates source/sink messages, and the third one is the function that generates memory data to be loaded before running the test.
-If your test case does not need to load data to
+If your test case does not need to load data to the test memory, simply use None.
+The last four columns are for the memory's stall probability, memory latency, source delay, and sink delay, respectively.